kalebritt/hw5-workday-planner/README.md

 Usage
 The screenshot is of the app after a game has been played and the score saved of player 'cl'omp.'

-![alt text] (assets/images/quizscreenshot.png)
+![alt text] (assets/images/screenshot.wkdy.plnnr.png)

 Credits
-I'd like to thank the wise and knowledgeable Jude C. for her tremendous support, advice, and assistance.
-Simply impossible without her.
+Too many countless sources online to properly credit!
+Namely, MDN docs and stackoverflow.

-Play the game here: https://kalebritt.github.io/javascript-quiz/
+Check out the Workday Planner here: https://kalebritt.github.io/javascript-quiz/